nsaunders/writing/posts/cascade-perils/index.md

 ## Inline styles offer a solution

 In the words of Leonardo da Vinci, "Simplicity is the ultimate sophistication."
-Inline styles embody this principle by addressing the root causes of cascade-related issues:
+Inline styles embody this principle by completely sidestepping cascade-related
+issues:

 1. **Eliminating complexity**.
 Inline styles provide a straightforward and deterministic styling mechanism that doesn't require you to think about source order, specificity, or cascade layers.

-1. **Scoped by default**.
-Inline styles naturally avoid global scope issues since they apply only to the element they are defined on.
+1. **Inherent scope**.
+Inline styles naturally avoid global scope issues since they apply only to the element on which they are defined.

-1. **Immutable by design**.
+1. **Immutable by default**.
 By encapsulating styles within the component, inline styles reinforce API boundaries and protect against unexpected overrides.

 ### Addressing limitations

-The reason most people avoid inline styles is that they don't explicitly support conditional styling (like a hover effect or responsive design) due to their lack of support for pseudo-classes, media queries, etc. However, a CSS variable trick I learned a couple of years ago actually does offer a solution to these technical limitations.
-To learn more, please see my post [From CSS madness to CSS Hooks](../css-madness-to-hooks/).
+The reason most people avoid inline styles is that they don't explicitly support conditional styling (like a hover effect or responsive behavior) due to their lack of support for pseudo-classes, media queries, etc. But it turns out that an obscure CSS variable trick offers a solution to these technical limitations.
+To learn more, please read my post
+[From CSS madness to CSS Hooks](../css-madness-to-hooks/).

 ## Wrapping up